Blossom (American TV series): Pilot episode

 NBC executives thought the depiction of an emotionally intuitive child paired alongside a super-chic father was too radical for its time; thus, Blossom has a more nuclear, conservative family dynamic in the pilot episode.
-Her father was named Ted Russo and was played by Richard Masur, while her mother Barbara Russo was played by Barrie Youngfellow.
+Her father was named Terry Russo and was played by Richard Masur, while her mother Barbara Russo was played by Barrie Youngfellow.
 In the plot of the pilot, Blossom's parents are married but she suspected their marriage was in trouble.

 The characters of Tony and Joey were also present in the pilot and played by the same actors from the regular series; however, Joey Lawrence's character was then named Donny.
 Neither of Blossom's parents had musical careers and instead worked in finance.
 Tony was going through his first drug/alcohol rehab period (in which Terry remarked that "he had a serious problem--he missed all of 1989") and had his own separate scene with Blossom in the kitchen as he gave her sage anecdotes about their lives.

 The airing of the original pilot episode ranked number 3 for the week in the national Nielsen ratings.
 It was one spot ahead of a repeat of the pilot episode of Seinfeld.
 About two weeks after the pilot aired, NBC ordered more episodes of Blossom.